Updated February 9, 2016

-Bill Dwan is entering his 15th season as a member of Dave Pietramala's coaching staff, including his ninth as Associate Head Coach.
+Bill Dwan is entering his 16th season as a member of Dave Pietramala’s coaching staff, including his 10th as Associate Head Coach.
 A 1991 Johns Hopkins graduate, Dwan assists Pietramala with the Johns Hopkins defense and works closely with the team’s faceoff specialists and all game-planning.
-Dwan also oversees the scout team defense and coordinates the team's extensive video scouting and recruiting efforts.
+He also oversees the scout team defense and coordinates the team’s extensive video scouting and recruiting efforts.

 Dwan and Pietramala guided the youngest defense in the nation in 2011 and the unit fueled a season that ended with a 13-3 record and a trip to the NCAA quarterfinals.
 The Blue Jays finished sixth in the nation in scoring defense (7.25) despite a starting unit that counted a sophomore goalie and two sophomores and one freshman on close defense.
-Then sophomores Pierce Bassett (G) and Tucker Durkin (D) both grabbed Second Team All-America honors.
+Then sophomores Pierce Bassett (G) and Durkin (D) both grabbed Second Team All-America honors.

 The 2005 national championship was fueled by a defense that featured three All-Americans and an All-America goalie in then sophomore Jesse Schwartzman.
 Seniors Tom Garvey (1st Team) and Chris Watson (HM) and junior Matt Pinto (HM) spearheaded a unit that held 14 of 16 opponents to nine goals or less and allowed more than eight goals just once in the final eight games of the season.
 The Hopkins defense capped its national title season by holding high-scoring Duke scoreless for more than 27 minutes to end the game.
 JHU finished second in the nation in scoring defense (6.94) in 2005.